Iredell County Teen Court

 Teen Court differs from a normal court process in two distinct ways.

-- All Teen Court defendants admit their guilt prior to their hearing.
-This removes the responsibility of determining guilt from the jury and allows them to critically think about what punishments/sanctions would be appropriate for the offense committed.
+- All Teen Court youth admit their guilt prior to their hearing.
+This removes the responsibility of determining guilt from the jury and allows them to critically think about what sanctions would be appropriate for the offense committed.

-- In Teen Court all the roles of the court are filled by teens except for the judge who is either a licensed attorney or actual judge.
+- In Teen Court all the roles of the court are filled by teens except for the judge who is a community leader.
 The lawyers, bailiff, clerk and jury members are all youth volunteers who volunteer their time to learning about the judiciary system and serving their community.